 “It was lying in plain site and I just took it from a car,” I said in all sincerity, not mentioning the other petty thefts I attempted.
 Stealing a gun is a felony offense in Philadelphia, I later learned as a criminal defense lawyer.
 Using one in a crime calls for a mandatory sentence of five to 10 years in jail.
 Unless you’re a juvenile.
 Then the state gets to control your living arrangements up to age 21, in some cases.

 I relinquished the gun, wishing I had never come to the wedding reception, let alone try to get away with possessing a firearm.
 I got scared.
 My future looked bleak.
 I fell back on the only thing I could think of to help.

 I started praying.
 Praying so hard the vibrations might rival a Gabriel blowing his horn in the Old Testament.
 And, it worked.
 The officer spoke to Eddie Keller, the fellow who just got married who “vouched” for me, saying I was a good kid.
-“A little stupid, at times,” he said, smiling at me with the cop on one side and my best friend, Johnny Keller, on the other.
+“A little stupid, at times,” he said, smiling at me with the cop on one side and my best friend, Johnny Keller who was Eddie’s younger brother, on the other.

 Don’t know what happened to the gun.
 Nobody pressed charges.
 I feel some Divine intervention had taken place keeping me out of more trouble or a loss of life at a possibly young age.

 Corporal punishment has had its place in our society.
 Never forgot the lesson I learned.
 Guns are nothing to play with.
 Particularly in the hands of such a dumb kid as yours truly.